Cold streaks are a fact of gaming. If you play any casino game long enough, you’re eventually going to hit a downswing.

 However, slot machines are more predisposed to losing streaks than any other casino game.
 Things can be going really well for you on a slot.
 Then, all of the sudden, the machine will just quit paying.

 Why is it that bitcoin slots online seemingly stop paying out of nowhere?
 As you’ll see below, multiple factors cause you to experience more cold streaks with slots.

 Volatility refers to how likely short-term results are to line up with a statistical average.
 Low volatility indicates that the results will be more consistent.
 High volatility, in contrast, leads to wild results in the short run.

 Slot machines are the most volatile games in the casino.
-Their payouts rarely ever line up with the stated return to player (RTP).
+Their payouts rarely align with the stated return to player (RTP).

 RTP refers to how much a slot will theoretically pay out.
 If a game has 96% RTP, then it’ll pay 96€ for every 100€ wagered over time.